 - Green (Pantone 370 C);

-All these colors belong to the Homeland Security palette, as the Federal Emergency Management Agency is a subdivision of this department and follows its branding rules.
+All these colors belong to the Homeland Security palette, as the Federal Emergency Management Agency is a subdivision of this department and adheres to its branding guidelines.